w3c/webextensions/proposals/split_tabs_proposal.md

 **Summary**

-Expose a unique identifier for split tabs (a view where two tabs can be viewed at the same time within a single browser window), similar to the identifier used for tab groups.
+Expose a unique identifier for Split Views (a view where two tabs can be viewed at the same time within a single browser window), similar to the identifier used for tab groups.